Sungup/sungup.github.io/_posts/2020-01-19-Build-the-Private-Registry-with-the-NFS-Volume.md

 ## Export registry service through ingress

-At the final step, we export the registry service through ingress.
-Before applying ingress config, we should make the self-signed certification file and register that to the **kubernetes-registry** namespace.
-Please read the following articles.
+At the final step, we export the registry service through the ingress service.
+Before applying the ingress config, we should make the self-signed cert file and register that to the **kubernetes-registry** namespace.
+Please read the following articles for the detail procedure.

 - [Creating Self-Signed Certification for Local HTTPS Environment]:
 - [Installing Ingress-Nginx on the Private Network]: